SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/place-of-articulation.md

 # place of articulation

-## anatomy of the vocal tract

-flex-container:✫nasopharynx.jpg✫✫vocal-tract.jpg✫

-»⟮The vocal tract⟯« is ⟮＿the vocal cavities＿⟯ and ⟮the anatomy contained within⟯.
-»⟮The vocal cavities⟯« are a set of ⟮four⟯ ⟮cavities⟯ ⟮above⟯ ⟮＿the larynx＿⟯.
-»⟮The vocal cavities⟯« specifically are the ⟮＿buccal＿⟯, ⟮＿oral＿⟯, ⟮＿nasal＿⟯ and ⟮＿pharyngeal cavities＿⟯ ⟮＿Articulation＿⟯ is performed with the ⟮＿the vocal tract＿⟯.
-⟮＿The vocal tract＿⟯ is also used for some ⟮＿airstream mechanisms＿⟯.

-### buccal cavity

-»⟮The buccal cavity⟯« is ⟮the space between⟯ ⟮the teeth⟯ and ⟮c_;the cheeks⟯.

-### oral cavity

-»⟮The oral cavity⟯« is ⟮the space between⟯ ⟮the pharynx⟯ and ⟮c_;the teeth⟯.
-⟮＿The oral cavity＿⟯ ⟮corresponds roughly⟯ to what we would ordinarily call ⟮the mouth⟯.
-⟮＿The passive places of articulation＿⟯ from ⟮＿dental＿⟯ to ⟮c_;＿uvular＿⟯ sit within ⟮＿the oral cavity＿⟯.

-»⟮The alveolar ridge⟯« is ⟮a gum line⟯ ⟮just behind⟯ ⟮the teeth⟯ »⟮The uvula⟯« is ⟮the bulb⟯ ⟮hanging down⟯⟮ at the entrance⟯ to ⟮＿the pharyngeal cavity＿⟯.
-From the front, ⟮the hard palate⟯ ⟮comes before⟯ ⟮the soft palate⟯ ⟮The soft palate⟯ is also called ⟮velum⟯.

-#### tongue

-The tongue is divided into three tongue parts.
-The tongue parts are: coronum, dorsum and radix.
-Something coronal/dorsal/radical involves the coronum/dorsum/radix of the tongue.
-The coronum is divided into three coronal parts.
-The coronal parts are: subapex, apex, and lamina laminum =syn= blade bottom → absolute tip → just behind the tip = subapex → apex → lamina

-### nasal cavity

-### pharyngeal cavity

-»⟮The pharyngeal cavity⟯« is ⟮defined by⟯ ⟮＿the pharynx＿⟯.
-⟮＿The pharyngeal cavit＿⟯y is what we would ordinarily call ⟮the throat⟯.
-»⟮The pharynx⟯« is a ⟮vertical⟯ ⟮muscular tube⟯.
-»⟮The pharynx⟯« sits ⟮on top of⟯ ⟮＿the larynx＿⟯ and ⟮extends up into⟯ ⟮＿the nasal cavity＿⟯.
-»⟮The pharynx⟯« as a ⟮＿passive place of articulation＿⟯ is ⟮the back of⟯ ⟮＿the actual pharynx＿⟯.
-»⟮The epiglottis⟯« is ⟮a flap⟯ that sits ⟮at the back of the mouth⟯ and can ⟮seal ＿the epiglottis＿⟯.

-## place of articulation

 Two sounds are »⟮homorganic⟯« if ⟮they share the same⟯ ⟮＿place of articulation＿⟯.

-### naming
+## naming

-The active/passive place of articulation name is the name of the active/passive place of articulation.
+»⟮The active/passive place of articulation name⟯« is ⟮the name of⟯ ⟮＿the active/passive place of articulation＿⟯.
-The place of articulation name is the distinct name of a place of articulation.
+»⟮The place of articulation name⟯« is the ⟮distinct⟯ name of ⟮＿a place of articulation＿⟯.
-The place of articulation name is often the same as the passive place of articulation name.
+⟮＿The place of articulation name＿⟯ is often ⟮the same as⟯ ⟮＿the passive place of articulation name＿⟯.
 ^given that there is often only one place of articulation performed with a given passive place of articulation

-### passive place of articulation
+## passive place of articulation

 ⟮＿Passive places of articulation＿⟯ from front to back: ⟮c+;s∞;us_-;labial⟯, ⟮c+;s∞;us_-;dental⟯, ⟮c+;s∞;us_-;prealveolar⟯, ⟮c+;s∞;us_-;alveolar⟯, ⟮c+;s∞;us_-;postalveolar⟯, ⟮c+;s∞;us_-;palatal⟯, ⟮c+;s∞;us_-;velar⟯, ⟮c+;s∞;us_-;uvular⟯, ⟮c+;s∞;us_-;pharyngeal⟯, ⟮c+;s∞;us_-;epiglottal⟯, (⟮c+;s∞;us_-;glottal⟯)